shopware/docs/guides/plugins/plugins/content/media/remote-thumbnail-generation.md

 ## Usage

-Once the configuration is set, Shopware will automatically use the defined pattern to generate URLs for thumbnails.
+Once the configuration is set, Shopware will automatically use the defined pattern to generate thumbnail URLs.
 These URLs will point to the external CDN service, which should handle generating and delivering the thumbnail images.

 Please note that the external service needs to be able to handle the URL pattern and generate the appropriate thumbnails based on the provided parameters.